What is a doughnut cone?

 Tampa, FL: Dough

 Looking for more places that serve doughnut cones?
 Find them on this interactive map:

 How can I make it?

-As you can see in the video above, doughnut cones can be a bit unwieldy to make with a traditional rotisserie and spit rod, we have a simplified version you can make at home.
+As you can see in the video above, doughnut cones can be a bit unwieldy to make with a traditional rotisserie and spit rod, so we have a simplified version you can make at home.
 All you need are a few common household items and ingredients.
 Follow this recipe, and/or save it for later on Glutto here.